 - Let your child know that you are listening, which encourages them to express themselves.
 With a baby, ‘listening’ means responding quickly to their ways of communicating.
 With small children, follow their lead by responding to what they say.

 - Spend time together, face to face, enjoying chatting.

 - Take turns in ‘conversations’.
-With a baby, this will be copying your baby’s movements and sounds, and waiting for the baby to respond again.
+With a baby, this will be copying your baby’s movements and sounds and waiting for the baby to respond again.
 With toddlers and older children, respond to what they say to keep the conversation going by making comments of your own.
 Avoid too many questions nobody likes to be grilled by an interviewer.

 - Turn off the TV and other distracting sounds.
-Children learn to communicate with real people, and not from media – and background noise can get in the way of their ability to pay attention and listen to talk.
+Children learn to communicate with real people, and not from media – and background noise can get in the way of their ability to pay attention, listen and to talk.

 Something to talk about

 - See everyday activities as talking times.
 A world of words is waiting in the washing-up, going to the shops, getting dressed and so on.
-Going out and about can also offer rich occasions for talk, but for a small child there is interest and a language opportunity in everything they do.
+Going out and about can also offer rich occasions for talk, but for a small child, there is interest and a language opportunity in everything they do.

 - Play with your child.
 Children want to communicate about what interests them, and play is most interesting of all.

 - Songs and rhymes are great opportunities to use and play with language.
 As well as traditional ones, you can use any you know – or make one up and change it as you like.